Information for Host Organization Applicants

 Through a competitive application and interview process, recent college graduates are selected from across the country to participate in the Cleveland Foundation Public Service Fellowship program.
 Each Fellow will be matched with a public sector agency with a supportive corporate culture and a commitment to providing opportunities to develop leadership and innovation.
-In addition to placements within City of Cleveland City Hall for the 2022-23 fellowship year, selected public service agencies may also include those which provide a range of public goods and services, such as education, healthcare, housing, transportation and water.
-2021-22 host sites will be listed once selection is finalized.
+In addition to placements within City of Cleveland City Hall for the 2022-23 fellowship year, selected public service agencies and nonprofit organizations may also include those which provide a range of public goods and services, such as education, healthcare, housing, transportation and water.
+2022-23 host sites will be listed in full once selection is finalized.

 A commitment and a process for developing and advancing talented individuals that are early in their careers, and a well-defined scope of work or project.

 An agency/organization should consider applying to host a fellow if it: